mircealungu/mircea/thoughtstream.md

+Planks.
+If life seems to short, planks are the answer :)

+Jul 25

+What Parkinson disease is teaching Us??
+I think is that not even walking you should take for granted.

+Jul 24

+Unspoken expectations are premeditated resentments.

 Jul 23

 I don't remember who said that walking is a perpetual falling down to earth and lifting up again.
 I saw another similar metaphor today: *life it is a series of losing your spark and finding it again*.
 (With a drawing of a seed that sprouts after rain.)

+TIL: holding a score in log odds lets you update beliefs additively as new data arrives.
+- Meteo app predicts rain: +2; outside it's sunny: −2; your knee hurts: +1.
+Total = +1.
+- You then apply the sigmoid to get a probability (σ maps any real number to (0, 1). σ(1) ≈ 0.73, so ~73% chance of rain)